 Week 2 newsletter – a freebie which they can quickly open, download and which also brings them to the website

-Week 3 newsletter – a Sales email which I promote affiliates and those things which I know make money
+Week 3 newsletter – a Sales email in which I promote affiliates and those things which I know make money

 Week 4 newsletter – a simple template to give them a quick rundown of what I’ve been doing and tease them for the next week